BramVer/foul-mouth-slap/README.md

 ### Adding custom rules
 The rules for __all__ will be used as baseline.
-Different (basic regex) patterns/words can be added to specific file extension identifiers, to overwrite the eventual result.
+Different words and patterns (= basic regex) can be added to specific file extension identifiers, to overwrite the eventual result.
-`foul` sections will be appended, while `acceptable` sections will omit existing checks.
+`foul` sections will be appended to the list of violations, while `acceptable` sections will remove them from the list.

+**Note:** The regex patterns are provided as strings, remember to **escape** characters where needed.

 #### Example: Given the following structure:
 ```toml